What Is a Tack Weld and How Is It Used?

 Hot Tack Welds and Square Tack Welds

-Hot tack welds use excess filler metal and hammering to close gaps quickly, but you’ve got to control heat carefully to avoid overheating, distortion, and base-metal defects.
+Hot tack welds use extra filler metal and light hammering to close gaps quickly.
+You must control heat carefully to avoid overheating, distortion, and base-metal defects.

-You use a hot tack when you need to bridge a gap fast and hold parts in alignment before the final weld.
+Use a hot tack when you need to bridge a gap fast and hold parts in alignment before the final weld.
 Keep your arc short and your heat input low enough to prevent warping.
-Proper amperage settings are crucial to achieving a stable arc and minimizing defects.
+Proper amperage settings help you create a stable arc and reduce defects.

-A square tack weld gives you the strongest temporary hold for right-angle joints.
-You place it at corners and edges when you need maximum structural stability and precise alignment.
+A square tack weld gives you a strong temporary hold for right-angle joints.
+You place it at corners and edges when you need structural stability and precise alignment.

 Both methods serve as temporary fixtures.
 They stop movement, limit distortion, and let you work with control instead of force.